 - Keep an eye on what is going on in Rome – wheatear you speak Italian or not, there are plenty of sources that can keep you posted in English (wantedinrome.com; Facebook pages such as “Expats living in Rome” just to name a few).

 - If you understand some Italian (or are willing to use Google translate) Atac webpage will keep you informed about the strikes.

 - To be on the safe side, it is always good to have an alternative mean of transportation in mind, especially on those days when you have an important meeting, train or airplane to catch, exam or job interview.
-Consider a push bike or motor bike.
+Scooterino is an app that allows you to book rides with scooter riders heading in your direction.
+Or consider a push bike or motor bike of your own.
 Taxis tend to get too busy on the days when there is a strike and waiting times can go up to 40 minutes.

 - Worry free method is to rent an apartment near your job, university, or whatever you want to be near to.
 This way when Atac is on strike 20-30 minutes (depending on your abilities) walking distance is not a bad alternative to crowded tram/buses you have waited for over 30 minutes at least.

 - include not only “sciopero” (strike), but also “manifestazione” and “dimostrazione” (demonstration), which also often affect transport.
 Also be alert for “fuori servizio” and “deposito” meaning out of service.
 “Sospeso” or “sospesa,” meaning “suspended” (as in “linea sospesa,” suspended line) may appear.